refugeetech/platform/MIGHUB_BACKEND_DEVELOPMENT_PLAN.md

 #### Step 2
 ----
 - Prepare the API for an MVP release
-  - Upvote projects
+  - Upvote projects //COMPLETED
-  - Fetch Projects
+  - Fetch Projects //COMPLETED
-   - embedd the count of upvotes
+   - embedd the count of upvotes //COMPLETED
   - Use versioning for the api endpoints
     - /api/0/
   - Handle errors and unwanted requests //INITIATED
+  - Comment out evrything not used for the mvp //COMPLETED

 ----
 #### Step 3